vjcitn/summContrib/README.md

 ```

 The script reads the token from the `GITHUB_TOKEN` environment variable automatically.
 A fine-grained token with read-only access to public repositories is sufficient.

+## Origins

+Gemini 3.5 was prompted with: Please summarize the issues at https://github.com/bioconductor/BiocContributions into five or six categories of genomic data science

+Then it was asked to produce a markdown document and then to use hyperlinks for the names of contributed packages in the report.

+Output in markdown format will be saved in date-stamped folders.
+There will be one file of json GitHub API output, and one file of markdown.

+The code base was then iteratively altered using Claude Sonnet.